EmmasBox/blackwall-protocol/src/blackwall/panels/welcome/welcome_message.md

 Blackwall allows you to submit RACF and TSO commands, manage users, create or modify dataset profiles, and manage general resource profiles.

 # Getting started
-To get started start a new tab by pressing u, to create a new user management tab.
+To get started start a new tab by pressing one of the buttons on the right, they will open up some cool tabs for you to check out.

 # Share the love
 If you enjoy Blackwall Protocol please star it on https://github.com/EmmasBox/blackwall-protocol.
 Blackwall is made possible thanks to the CBTTape project.